The contact number for Environment Agency is available directly from their website at no or lower cost

 Environment Agency, am I at risk of flooding?

 That all depends on where you are.
 Some lowland areas and some coastal areas are at risk of flooding at certain times of the year, generally those times when rainfall is at its most torrential and seas are roughest.
 If you are at risk of flooding, your area will appear on the Environment Agency flood maps, and you will be eligible to receive flood warnings from them.
-If you can’t find your area on the flood maps or are uncertain whether you are in an at-risk zone, call the Environment Agency head office on 0844 826 8364.
+If you can’t find your area on the flood maps or are uncertain whether you are in an at-risk zone, call the Environment Agency head office.
 This phone line is staffed by environment agency professionals between the hours of 8am and 8pm from Monday to Friday.

 Who are the Environment Agency?

 The Environment Agency is a public body established in 1996 with the goal of protecting and enhancing the UK’s natural environment.
 They are responsible for assessing the potential impact of threats to the environment and mitigating them as best as possible, as well as monitoring and reporting accurately on environmental events of personal or economic importance, such as flooding events, water pollution and the formation of quagmires.
 They are a public agency rather than a branch of government, although they are funded by a government body: DEFRA, the Department for Environment, Food and Rural Affairs.